gboisse/gboisse.github.io/content/posts/02-revision/index.md

 Pretty soon afterwards, we got joined by Miguel, a.k.a., [BevelledApe](https://www.pouet.net/user.php?who=106515), who was willing to handle the modelling and texturing side of things (and there was lots to do on that front!).

-From this point on, everyone started working on advancing bits and pieces on the designing, modelling and programming sides of things but, without proper focus and collaboration, not much was really happening.
+From this point on, everybody started working on advancing bits and pieces on the designing, modelling and programming sides of things but, without proper focus and collaboration, not much was really happening.

 Towards the end of 2022, we arrived at a point where it seemed like most of the engine features that we'd need were implemented and working.
 On the visual side however, besides some nice Blender renders, we still didn't have much to show for...